 We are always looking for partners that want to invest in the future of Ontario’s engineering & technology community.
 Past partners include: Humber College, the University of Waterloo, ACEC-Ontario and many more.
 To get more information please visit our partner page.

-Our partners get premium exposure to 4,000+ engineering students and professionals from across the province.
+Our partners get premium exposure to Ontario’s engineering community.
 Other benefits include thought leadership opportunities, marketing & branding, social media exposure and so much more.

-The deadline to become a #NEM2024 partner is January 15, 2024.
-Spaces are limited, so inquire today.
+The recommended deadline to become a NEM Ontario partner is December 31, 2024.